-The three-stage Long March 4B carrier rocket employed for Sunday’s launch is China’s long-serving booster, designed to deliver satellites into low Earth (LEO) and sun synchronous orbits.
-The 150 ft. tall launch vehicle is in service for over 16 years and has conducted 26 missions, only one of them was unsuccessful.
+The three-stage Long March 4B carrier rocket employed for Sunday’s launch is China’s long-serving booster, designed to deliver satellites into low Earth (LEO) and Sun-synchronous orbits.
+The 150 feet tall launch vehicle is in service for over 16 years and has conducted 26 missions, only one of them was unsuccessful.

-With a mass of 249 tonnes, the Long March 4B booster is capable of delivering up to 4.2 tonnes to LEO, 2.8 tonnes to SSO and 1.5 tonnes to a geostationary transfer orbit (GTO).
-The rocket’s first stage is 91.5 ft.
-(28 meters) long and has 11 ft.
-(3 meters) in diameter.
+With a mass of 249 tonnes, the Long March 4B booster is capable of delivering up to 4.2 tonnes to LEO, 2.8 tonnes to SSO, and 1.5 tonnes to a geostationary transfer orbit (GTO).
+The rocket’s first stage is 91.5 feet (28 meters) long and has 11 feet (3 meters) in diameter.
 It is powered by four YF-20 engines.
-The second stage, 35 ft.
-(11 meters) long and 11 ft.
-(3 feet) in diameter, is equipped in one YF-22C main engine and four YF-23C vernier engines.
-The 49 ft.
-(15 meters) long third stage is 9.5 ft.
-(3 meters) in diameter and is powered by two YF-40 engines.
+The second stage, 35 feet (11 meters) long and 11 feet (3 meters) in diameter, is equipped with one YF-22C main engine and four YF-23C vernier engines.
+The 49 feet (15 meters) long third stage is 9.5 feet (3 meters) in diameter and is powered by two YF-40 engines.